MATTMCCA/Heliotrope/log/README.md

 ### Log 010.b
 I went ahead and re-flowed what I had, I can always do the connector when it arrives. (see photo 30)

+# Log 011

+I went ahead and got my new case design fab-ed at [jawstec](https://www.jawstec.com/) just to see how it would turn out.
+I also am getting the plate fab-ed as well, from [oshcut](https://www.oshcut.com/).
+The plate is going to be laser cut, formed, and powder coated black.
+The case is going to be produced out of purple Nylon 12.

+I was reluctant to fab anything as I did not account for manufacturing tolerances.
+So my hopes for success are low, but if this is a failure, I will at-least see *how* and *why* it didn't work. which arguably is more important than a success.

+Ive also never had anything powder coated before, so I'm excited to see how that turns out.
+I *hope* it only adds a few mills to the surface of the part.

+Oh and digikey is reportedly experiencing high order volumes.
+So despite paying for overnight shipping, my parts will not be in today...